 The Root Canal Procedure

-The root canal procedure requires one or more office visits and can be performed by a dentist or endodontist.
-An endodontist is a dentist who specializes in the causes, diagnosis, prevention, and treatment of diseases and injuries of the human dental pulp or the nerve of the tooth.
+Root canal therapy requires one or more office visits and can be performed by a dentist or endodontist.
+An endodontist is a dentist who specializes in the causes, diagnosis, prevention, and treatment of diseases and injuries of the teeth's dental pulp.
 The choice of which type of dentist to use depends to some degree on the difficulty of the root canal procedure needed in your particular tooth and the general dentist's comfort level in working on your tooth.
 Your dentist will discuss who might be best suited to perform the work in your particular case.

 The first step in the procedure is to take an X-ray to see the shape of the root canals and determine if there are any signs of infection in the surrounding bone.
 Your dentist or endodontist will then use local anesthesia to numb the area near the tooth.
 Actually, anesthesia may not be necessary, since the nerve is dead, but most dentists still anesthetize the area to make the patient more relaxed and at ease.